pocketrice/pocketrice/README.md

-> :shipit: hii!
-I make fun, neat lil' things with these magic boxes we call 'computers' _:>_
+> :shipit: I make fun, neat lil' things with these magic boxes we call 'computers'. _:>_

 Tinkering in Blender / Java / web, trying to dabble in shaders/retro Nintendo modding/etc. I'm also making an Ottoman-era cannoneering game and a GBC rom hack, supposedly.
 Ardent supporter of you — yes, you, ya lovely human being!
 Go you!
 <p align:"center">